2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013

 I've seen the BTCC before but they never fail to impress and it's almost as if someone has deliberately turned up the volume dial as well as adding flames into the mix; safe to say they are every bit as they should be and want them to be.

 Now, that might sound like everything else didn't matter but believe you me, it does.
 Every one of the different formulae brought something different to the weekend.
 The MSA Formula cars brought open wheel unpredictability, the Ginetta brought class with racing spirit thrown in, the juniors brought a different level of excitement and the Clio Cup cars, well, these guys were on it from the start and I have no idea how they made them stick at that speed round the corners, phenomenal.
-I'm not even sure some of them knew they were allowed to use all four wheels!

 All in all, it makes for a superb weekend and I urge you to go and see them wherever you can - if you like motorsport, noise, excitement and a huge buzz, you'll love this!